 How To Get To Bordeaux From Paris:

 This Paris day trip is a simple, direct 2-hour and 15-minute train trip from Gare Montparnasse to Bordeaux.
-Buy your train tickets here.
+Book your train tickets here.

 4. Day Trip From Paris: The House of Gustave Caillebotte

-The house in which impressionist painter Gustave Caillebotte and his family lived from 1860-1879 is just outside the city, making it an easy day trip from Paris.
+The house in which impressionist painter Gustave Caillebotte and his family lived from 1860-1879 is just outside the city.
 Restored in the 19th-century style, the billiard room, parlour and Caillebotte’s atelier give insight into this painter’s life and works.
 Although none of Caillebotte’s original paintings hang here there are many reproductions to study and enjoy.

 Stroll the 11 hectares of parkland, see the exhibitions in the Orangerie, and paddle down the Yerres River in a canoe, just like in one of Caillebotte’s paintings.
 Plan a picnic on the grounds or to pause for lunch at the “L’Orée du Parc” tearoom – restaurant.
 This day trip from Paris is a relaxing getaway.